X

 • A piece of software to create the bootable drive.

-The one thing to keep in mind is that there are quite a few tools available to help you create a bootable USB drive.
-And because we're all on different operating systems, I'm going to walk you through the steps using a piece of software that's available on all three major computing platforms: Linux, MacOS, and Windows.
+There are a lot of tools to help you create a bootable USB drive, such as Ventoy, Rufus, Etcher, dd, Fedora Media Writer, Popsicle, and more.
+I'll walk you through the steps using software available on all three major computing platforms: Linux, MacOS, and Windows.
 That software is UNetbootin.
 You can easily install UNetbootin by downloading the executable file to your desktop and running it.
-(It installs like most applications on both MacOS and Windows).
+(It installs like most applications on both MacOS and Windows.)

 Also: The best Linux laptops